eliorav/Population-Genotype-Frequency/README.md

     vcf-subset -c [population sample list file] [merged VCF file] | fill-an-ac > [VCF by population output file]
     ```
 * step 5 - create frequency files.
-    * create frequency file for every population by using this command:
+    * create a frequency file for every population by using this command:
     ```sh
     plink2 --vcf [VCF by population file] --freq --out [frequency by population output file]
     ```
-    * merge the frequency files to a single one file and add the rsid and the position to the final file.
+    * merge the frequency files to a single one file and add the RSID and the position to the final file.

-note that step 1-3 can run in parallel.
+Note that steps 1-3 can run in parallel.

 ## Getting Started
 ### Prerequisites